|(left to right): Michael Miller interviewing Dr. Adam Giesinger at his south Winnipeg home, October, 1997.|

 MM: Now, did you ever hear what was the cost, in 1900, for instance, to leave the village, come on the train to Poland, which was then Germany, and then to the port, and then on the ship, then finally to Aberdeen?
 Did they ever say what this cost was in monies, to come over?

 MM: You never heard a figure?

 AG: I never heard any figure, no, because it varied greatly for different people.
 Because they traveled in cheaper ships or more expensive ships, and so on.
-So it's pretty
+So it's pretty hard to tell.

-that I saw, was some books.
+AG: Well, the only thing that I know of, that I saw, was some books.
 They had prayer books and that type of thing.
 Otherwise, I can't remember what they brought from Russia.